Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Logic Engines: +9% research from +10%
  * Custom made: -10% assembly speed from -15%
- * Recycled: -30% assembly cost from -20%
+ * Recycled: -40% assembly cost from -20%
  * Uncanny: -15% to amenities from -20%
+ * Learning Algorithms: +35% to leader leveling speed from +25%
+ * Enhanced Memory: +1 starting level to leaders

 ## Plantoids